FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Similarly to Trial Duration, some Measurers may limit the possible values of trial load.
+Contrary to trial duration, the test report is not REQUIRED {::comment}

+    [MB138]: Inappropriate use of normative language

+    [VP139]: Maybe disagree?
+    Reformulate other parts to stress test report is subject to requirements.

+{:/comment}
-Contrary to trial duration, the test report is not REQUIRED to document such behavior, as in practice the load differences are negligible (and frequently undocumented).
+to document such behavior, as in practice the load differences are negligible (and frequently undocumented).